-IOC’s Capacity Development United Nations Convention on the Law of the Sea (UNCLOS), Part XIV: Development and Transfer of Marine Technology). artnership and collaboration essential pillars of IOC’s Capacity Development Strategy United Nations agencies, research , private sector l capabilities, expertise, platforms, data and joint funding opportunities to maximize efficiencies, effectiveness and impact of CD.
-Only a one ocean global community approach can accelerate scientific, governance and management capacity to the scale required to .
+IOC’s Capacity Development must be a key tenet to support Member States address their obligations under the United Nations Convention on the Law of the Sea (UNCLOS), in particular Part XIII: Marine Scientific Research, and Part XIV: Development and Transfer of Marine Technology).
+It should enhance those activities delivered under the auspices of the UN Decade of Ocean Science for Sustainable Development (2021-2030) and other international programmes.
+IOCs CD must recognise activities undertaken by its Member States and other marine stakeholder, bringing visibility to opportunities and promoting CD activities.
+To which end partnership and collaboration are essential pillars of IOC’s Capacity Development Strategy, working with other United Nations specialised agencies, Member States,research organisations, civil society and the private sector to leverage capabilities, expertise, platforms, data and joint funding opportunities to maximize efficiencies, effectiveness and impact of CD.
+Only a one ocean global community approach can accelerate scientific, governance and management capacity to the scale required to address the many competing challenges posed by climate change, biodiversity and habitat loss, and their impact on marine resources and ecosystem services.
+IOC recognizes that it has a long history of capacity building but while the individuals with increased capacity is significant yet few examples of member states becoming capable of attaining the IOC goals and thus efforts should be implemented with a priority to improving member state capability.

 STRATEGIC FRAMEWORK

-number of activities will generate outputs which will contribute to expected outcomes.
+The following framework outlines how six outputs will be used to guide IOCs capacity development initiatives where a number of activities will generate outputs which will contribute to expected outcomes.

 Expected results (outcomes)